preller/PanGaia/README.md

 # PanGaia
 This software makes use of public Python libraries to create a dedicated toolkit to access, explore, and apply a ML clustering algorithm (HDBSCAN) to the Gaia DR2 catalogue.

-To ensure that all needed dependencies are installed run the following command in a terminal:
+To ensure that all needed dependencies are installed run the following commands in a terminal:

-pip install -r requirements.txt sh postBuild
+pip install -r requirements.txt

+sh postBuild